erikasby/baybank/README.md

   </a>
 </p>

-> Application of SEB bank for college end year first practical work
+> Application of a Bank for a first practical work in a job as a college student

 ## Install